zhouchangyu1221/cyzhou.github.io/README.md

 You can see my blogs on [CSDN](https://blog.csdn.net/zhouchangyu1221), which is mainly about interesting mathmatics.

-Welcome to my [Qzone](https://user.qzone.qq.com/1359110214) if you have a QQ account.
+Welcome to visit my [Qzone](https://user.qzone.qq.com/1359110214) if you have a QQ account.

 ### About Github Pages